quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 subspace_indices
 ```

-Now we are ready to compute the perturbed ground state energy, of which several orders vanish.
+Now we are ready to compute the perturbed ground state energy.
-The first non-zero correction to the ground state energy is given by the terms proportional to $t_L^2 t_R^2$.
+The first nonzero correction to the ground state energy appears in the order $\mathcal{O}(t_L^2 t_R^2)$.

 ```{code-cell} ipython3
 %%time
 current = sympy.trace(H_tilde[0, 0, 2, 2, 1]).doit().subs({dphi: 1})
 ```

-We compute the supercurrent $I_c$ by taking the derivative of the ground state energy with respect to the phase difference $\phi$.

-Here computed the trace of `H_22` as a way to obtain the sum of the eigenvalues.
+Here we computed the trace of `H_22` as a way to obtain the sum of the eigenvalues.
 This is a $1 \times 1$ matrix, and the trace is the only element of this matrix, but we use the `sympy.Trace` function to make the code generalizable to larger matrices.
 The result, however, is complicated and requires simplification.